Grants and funding

 The Guild's Initiative Fund

-The fund was set up to encourage people to think of new ways of “being the Guild” and of serving the church and the wider community in ways that innovatively allow the Guild to meet its three principles of worship, prayer and action.
+Grants of up to £1000 are available to Guilds looking to do innovative projects in their church or community.
+We want to encourage people to think of new ways of “being the Guild” and of serving the church and the wider community in ways that allow the Guild to creatively meet its three principles of worship, prayer and action.

 How to apply